tabidots/saola/web/md/about.md

 ## About SaoLa

 **SaoLa** is a Vietnamese-English dictionary designed specifically for learners of Vietnamese.
-In addition to helping learners expand your vocabulary, it is also intended to improve pronunciation and the ability to recognize words in speech—the foundational elements of conversational fluency.
+In addition to helping you expand your vocabulary, it is also intended to improve pronunciation and the ability to recognize words in speech—the foundational elements of conversational fluency.

 ### Features